rgwood/ReiTunes/reitunes/TAGGING.md

 Provide `OPENROUTER_API_KEY` to the server process.
 A runtime value takes precedence over a compile-time value.
 The browser never receives the key.
 Without a key, manual tagging still works and automatic suggestions are disabled.

 New file uploads, completed link imports, and edits to title, artist, album or file path queue suggestions automatically.
-Existing items are not classified merely because the server starts. **Tags → Automatic tags** previews up to 20 new or changed tracks, newest first, and submits those specific IDs.
+Classification runs asynchronously and does not delay the import or edit response for MusicBrainz or model calls.

+At startup and every 55–65 minutes, a background sweep queues all previously unclassified tracks without manually accepted tags, plus tracks whose classification metadata has changed.
+The randomized interval avoids synchronized hourly bursts.
+Queue entries persist, deduplicate against immediate import/edit hooks, and are processed in batches of up to 20.
+The sweep never regenerates unchanged successful results, deliberate empty results, or failures; it also does not reintroduce human-removed tags.
+A metadata change permits a fresh attempt, while unrelated play counts, favorites and bookmarks do not.
+Human tags and correction reasons survive regeneration.

+**Tags → Automatic tags** retains the optional bounded manual queue action.
 The selected-track editor only generates or refreshes that track.
-Failed tracks have an explicit retry action.
-No periodic library-wide backfill is scheduled.
+Failed tracks have an explicit retry action, so an interrupted billable call cannot be charged repeatedly by the sweep.
+Without an API key, both automatic enqueueing and processing are disabled; manual labels remain available.

 Progress distinguishes waiting, metadata lookup, metadata ready and model generation inside the optional tag panel.
 The toolbar's Tags button shows a count while work is running, or an indicator for failures.
 Completion is quiet: the new tags appear in the grid and search automatically.
 Recent outcomes remain available under Automatic tags.